 After an initial meeting, your agency will help you make a plan.
 When it comes to determining your child’s future, you’re in the driver’s seat!
 Choosing her adoptive family is entirely up to you5.
 It is important to note that every family is thoroughly evaluated before being approved by an adoption agency.
 This ensures each home is a safe, loving atmosphere6.
-Even after she has been placed into her new family, an adoption specialist will periodically visit to make sure she is thriving.
+Even after she has been placed into her new family, a specialist will periodically visit to make sure she is thriving.

 You will be able to choose the level of openness with your child’s family.
-There are three different types of adoption plans: open, semi-open, and closed7.
+There are three different types of plans: open, semi-open, and closed7.

 - An open adoption consists of continual, regular contact with your child and her family.

 - A semi-open adoption allows your child’s family to send you occasional pictures and letters.

 - A closed adoption does not allow your child and her family to share any information or contact with you.

 Whatever you decide, your agency will arrange all of the details and offer counsel and support.
 Many agencies offer an adoption specialist to help you share your choice with your friends and family.
 Through all of this, your needs are important.

 Take a deeper look at adoption optionsRead More